 To ensure transparency, we use the publicly available Akvo Really Simple Reporting platform to present, on a regular basis, the expected and actual results of our programmes according to each action's specific indicators.

 The EU Results-Oriented Monitoring (ROM) system is another important tool.
 It consists of short visits by independent experts who assess the relevance, efficiency, effectiveness, potential impact, and sustainability of each programme.
 Most programmes under the EUTF for Africa will receive ROM missions.
 26 ROM missions have been completed in 2017 and 39 are planned for 2018 in the three regions covered by the EUTF for Africa.

 In parallel, mid-term and/or final evaluations of programmes will be undertaken to offer further guidance and to capitalise on lessons learnt and best practices.

 Beyond programme-specific monitoring and evaluation, we also aim to capture information demonstrating whether priorities identified at the level of each region are being properly addressed.
 Considering the distinctive remit and innovative approach of the EUTF for Africa, it is also crucial that our actions quickly assimilate lessons learnt, and share best practices.

 To measure the collective achievements of our programmes, we have developed an EUTF Results Framework, constructed around our four strategic priorities.
 Each priority area is broken down into expected results and each result is measured by a set of indicators.
 EUTF Results Framework common macro indicators are necessary to measure progress against these objectives.
-A list of 41 macro output indicators has been developed based on extensive analysis of the ongoing projects in the three region.
+A list of 41 common output indicators (English/French) has been developed based on extensive analysis of the ongoing projects in the three region.